 - Need more space in the cabinet

 - Risk of Fluid Leakage

 Water Block Cooling

-This is a variation of water cooling where the graphics card comes with a custom water block unit having copper base plate that is spread all over the graphics card PCB.
-In this type of water cooling all the major components i.e. GPU, Video Memory and VRM are all cooled by water.
-The special liquid / water flows through the water block and removes the heat from copper base plate.
-It is the best type of cooling that can be employed to cool down graphics card and is also better than hybrid cooling.
-You can say that it is pure water cooling solution for all major components of graphics card.
-Also it is much quieter compared to fan based cooling.
+This is a variation of water cooling where the graphics card comes with a custom water block unit having a copper base plate that is spread all over the graphics card PCB.
+In this type of water cooling all the major components i.e. GPU, Video Memory, and VRM are all cooled by water.
+The special liquid/water flows through the water block and removes the heat from the copper base plate.
+It is the best type of cooling that can be employed to cool down the graphics card and is also better than hybrid cooling.
+You can say that it is a pure water cooling solution for all major components of a graphics card.
+Also, it is much quieter compared to fan-based cooling.

 So, Water Block Cooling = Water Cooling (GPU+VRAM+VRM)

 - VRAM & VRM are Water Cooled too